The Midlife Edit

 Something has shifted.

-You've been getting on with it.
-Because that's what you do.
-But the question keeps coming back.
+You’ve been getting on with it.
+Because that’s what you do.

-Midlife is a lot
+Midlife is a threshold

 You’re not broken.
 You’re at a threshold.